streamr-dev/network/docs/docs/node-runners/run-a-node.md

 ### Step 3: Run the config wizard to create and configure your Streamr node

 Start the config wizard with the below command.
-Docker will download the Broker image unless you have it already.
+Docker will download the image unless you have it already.

 **Linux / macOS**